vmware-archive/nsxraml/md-version/nsxvapi.md

 exclude component) ]

 ### /2.0/services/securitygroup/{objectId}/translation/ipaddresses
-Working with IP Addresses in a Security Group
+Working With IP Addresses in a Security Group
 -----

 * **get** *(secured)*: Retrieve list of IP addresses that belong to a specific security group.

 ### /2.0/services/securitygroup/{objectId}/translation/macaddresses
-Working with MAC Addresses in a Security Group
+Working With MAC Addresses in a Security Group
 -----

 * **get** *(secured)*: Retrieve list of MAC addresses that belong to a specific security group.

 ### /2.0/services/securitygroup/{objectId}/translation/vnics
-Working with vNICs in a Security Group
+Working With vNICs in a Security Group
 -----

 * **get** *(secured)*: Retrieve list of vNICs that belong to a specific security group.

 ### /2.0/services/securitygroup/lookup/virtualmachine/{virtualMachineId}
-Working with Virtual Machine Security Group Membership
+Working With Virtual Machine Security Group Membership
 ------

 * **get** *(secured)*: Retrieves the collection of security groups to which a virtual machine